kriasoft/static-site-starter/README.md

 > git merge upstream/master
 ```

-For more details see: https://help.github.com/articles/syncing-a-fork
+For more details see: [Syncing a Fork on GitHub](https://help.github.com/articles/syncing-a-fork)

 #### Credits